bfortuner/ml-glossary/docs/glossary.rst

 Continuous Variables
   Variables with a range of possible values defined by a number scale (e.g. sales, lifespan).

+.. _glossary_convergence:

+Convergence
+  A state reached during the training of a model when the :ref:`loss <glossary_loss>` changes very little between each iteration.

 .. _glossary_deduction:

 Deduction